Jess Bond: Career

 Bond's follow up film Rosy was released on Hulu in 2018.
 Stacy Martin plays an actress and Nat Wolff as a man obsessed with her.
 The film also starred Tony Shalhoub, Johnny Knoxville, and Sky Ferreira.
 Jonathan Schwartz and Alex Bach produced.
-Rotten Tomatoes shows zero reviews for this film.

 Personal life

 Bond is the daughter of American lobbyist and campaign manager Paul Manafort.
 From 2013 to 2017, she was married to real estate developer Jeffrey Yohai.
 In 2018, Bond announced she was changing her last name both professionally and legally from Manafort to her mother's maiden name, Bond, in order to distance herself from her father after his conviction.
 She is quoted saying “I am a passionate liberal and a registered Democrat and this has been difficult for me.
 Although I am ‘the daughter of,’ I am very much my own person and hopefully people can realize that.”

-Financial and Legal Controversies

-Bond's father, Paul Manafort, invested millions of dollars in Bond’s film projects and her now-ex-husband’s real-estate ventures.